wedham/sqlstatscollector/README.md

 ## Project parts

-### sqlstatscollector
+### sqlstatscollector - the database

 This is the folder of the instance database.
 This database should exist on all SQL Server instances that should use data collection.

 ### dataconsolidation

 The code in this directory is installed on the central server, where the sqlstatsmain database is located.
 Currently there is a Powershell script that connects to all

-## Project parts to be created:
+## Project parts to be created

 - the central database - a database that collects all instances data
 - the web UI - lets you add instances for collection to the central database